shesek/spark-wallet/README.md

 $ npm start -- --ln-path /data/lightning
 ```

-The Cordova android app can be built by running `npm run cordova:dist`.
+Cordova builds can be prepared with `npm run cordova:dist`.
-The `.apk` file will be created in `cordova/platforms/android/app/build/outputs/apk/debug/`.
+The `.apk` file will be available in `cordova/platforms/android/app/build/outputs/apk/debug/`.

 Electron builds can be prepared with `npm run electron:dist`.
 They will be available under `electron/dist`.